 But you might be asking yourself “why eat fermented foods?”

 Well, not only does the fermentation process break down nutrients into more digestible forms, but it also produces B-vitamins, enzymes, and a variety of healthy probiotic bacteria.
 Ever wonder why your stomach gets upset and you go running for the bathroom more frequently when you’re taking antibiotics?
 It’s because those incredibly strong bacteria-fighting machines kill any and all bacteria that get in their way.
 That means that although the antibiotics annihilated the group A Streptococcus bacteria hanging out in your mouth that was giving you strep throat, they also eradicated the majority of the trillions of healthy bacteria that call your digestive system “home sweet home”.
 You depend on those healthy bacteria for your digestive system to work properly!

 So pour yourself a drink, sit back and relax, and let the good bacteria settle into their new home.

-Pro Tip: Diluted kvass makes a great electrolyte replacement drink with NO sugar!
+Pro Tip: Diluted kvass makes a great electrolyte replacement drink without the often-added refined sugars!